 I came to think of it as the members of the family having an outdated map of the world - one on which the illness was not marked.
-(When I returned to walking and talking again, and trained in NLP, I discovered that "map of the world" is actually a term used in NLP (NeuroLinguistic Programming).
+(When I returned to walking and talking again, I trained in the modality of NLP.
+I discovered that "map of the world" is actually a term used in NLP (NeuroLinguistic Programming).

 We all have our own maps of the world.
 They are all different and our maps may be more accurate in some places than in others.

-My living with illness was not written on the map.
+My 'living with illness' was not written on the family map.
 Instead of updating the map, the family tried to carry on as though I was still well.

-As I became more ill and the illness was more visible, this meant they mostly stayed away.
+As I became more ill, the illness became increasingly visible.
+This meant the family mostly stayed away.

 When they did visit, they found it very stressful.

-Family roles are taken up in every family and are not unhealthy.
+Family roles are taken up in every family and are not unhealthy of themselves.
 The difference is that in a dysfunctional family they become rigid.